 We were incorporated in Delaware on January 17, 2003.
 Acquisition initiatives have played an important part in our corporate history to date.

-We currently have offices in Seattle, Washington; Las Vegas, Nevada; and New York, New York.
+We have offices in Seattle, Washington; Las Vegas, Nevada; and New York, New York.
+In October 2015, we opened offices in Sydney, Australia and San Francisco.
+California.

 Consolidated Statements of Operations